cboettig/pdg_control/inst/examples/value_of_information.md

-Note that the `pdg_control` pacakge already has a definition for the `BevHolt` function, (typing the function name prints the function)
+Note that the `pdg_control` package already has a definition for the `BevHolt` function, (typing the function name prints the function)